UD-CISC374/educational-game-design-document-team-7-michael-ly-steven-etgen/egdd.md

 *Give some reasons why this game is not like every other game out there.
 Whether the learning objective is unique, the gameplay mechanics are new, or what.
 You should persuade the reader that your game is novel and worthy of development.
 Consider arguments that would be persuasive to a Venture Capitalist, Teacher, or Researcher.
 These might be focused on learning needs, too.*

 - Gives the player complete control (to an extent) over how the shark grows and changes throughout the game.
 This teaches simple method calls and other basic programming knowlegde at the same time.
+- Gives the player an addicting game with a simple objective, while letting them customize their shark’s appearance and other physical attributes.
+This will let them be creative and build a unique gaming experience, all while teaching them programming fundamentals.

 # Player Interaction Patterns and Modes

 ## Player Interaction Pattern

-This is a game for one person, they use keyboard to take control of the game character (shark).
+This game is for one person, they use a keyboard to take control of the game character(shark), which includes moving the shark as well as modifying the attributes of the shark.

 ## Player Modes

-*Your game has one or more player modes.
-Describe each discrete mode, considering things like menus too.
-Generally describe the transitions between modes too.*
+- Title Screen: This is the title screen of the game where players can choose to start their playthrough.
+The title screen will transition to the main game when the player clicks the start button.

-- Classic: Classic mode is the base mode of the game.
+- Main Game: Classic mode is the base mode of the game.
 The player works to grow his shark through the use of methods and attributes.
-- *Player mode #2*: *Description*
-- *etc.*
+The player will be able to transition to a menu screen by clicking the menu button at the top of the game.
+- Menu Screen: The player will be able to access transition back to the main game or the title screen by clicking the appropriate button in the menu screen.

 # Gameplay Objectives